 There are plenty of natural ways to boost your immune system.
 Getting enough high-quality sleep, exercising regularly, managing your stress levels, and making sure you’re well-hydrated are all really important for immune function.

-But, if you feel like you need an extra boost, there are several vitamins that are good for your immune system.
-So try to make sure you are getting enough of these either through the foods you eat or by taking a supplement.
+But, if you feel like you need an extra boost, there are several immune system booster vitamins.
+So try to make sure you are getting enough of these either through the foods you eat or by taking supplements to boost immune system.

 Some of the most commonly recommended vitamins for the immune system are vitamin C, vitamin D, and zinc.

-We’ve broken it down below to help you understand how they work with your immune system, as well as how they impact your brain.
+We’ve broken it down below to help you understand how they work with your immune system, especially during the COVID-19 pandemic, as well as how they impact your brain.
 After all, what’s good for the brain is good for the body.

 Does vitamin C boost the immune system?